mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 ## errorHandling.xml<a name="errorhandlingxml"/>
 This is the right place to handle how your integration will react depending on the different exceptions.
-This file holds a [Error Handling](http://www.mulesoft.org/documentation/display/current/Error+Handling) that is referenced by the main flow in the business logic.
+This file provides [Error Handling](https://docs.mulesoft.com/mule4-user-guide/v/4.1/error-handling) that is referenced by the main flow in the business logic.